naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 The definition of append function is  `func append(s []T, x ...T) []T`.

-**x ...T**  in the function definition means that the function accepts variable number of arguments for the parameter x.
+**x ...T**  in the function definition means that the function accepts a variable number of arguments for the parameter x.
 These type of functions are called  [variadic functions](https://golangbot.com/variadic-functions/).

 > ### Q) If slices are backed by arrays and arrays themselves are of fixed length then how come a slice is of dynamic length?